CityOfStanton/ParksAndRecreations/Rules/LeagueRules/AdultSoftball/README.md

     1. The on-deck batter in the designated circle.
     1. One 1st base coach and one 3rd base coach in the designated areas.

-### Entry Fee
+### Entry Fee/Registration

 1. Entry fee will be set by the league each season.
-This will include your team shirt and will also cover the cost for game balls and umpire fees.
+This will cover the cost for game balls,  umpire fees, etc.

-2. The total team fee will range between $500 and $650 per team.
-This depends on the number of teams we can host each season.
+2. Registering a team will take place in two phases:
+   1. Phase One: A person designated as the team captain will register on behalf of the team by submitting a non-refundable deposit.
+This person will be the single point-of-contact for the team.
+   2. Phase Two: The team captain will submit the remaining payment after the first payment has been received and before the league begins.

 ### Schedule